clicon/clixon-docs/overview.rst

 .. image:: overview1.jpg
    :width: 100%

-This describes how to integrate a base system with clixon using plugins.
+This describes how to integrate a base system with Clixon using plugins.

 The Clixon architecture consists of a backend daemon with configuration datastores and a set of internal clients: cli, restconf and netconf.

-The clients provide frontend interfaces to users of the system, such as a Network Management System (NMS) or just a live user.
-The external interfaces includes interactive CLI, RESTCONF over HTTP/HTTPS, and XML NETCONF over TCP or SSH.
-Internally, the clients and backend communicate over Inter-Process Communication (IPC) bus via NETCONF over a UNIX socket.
+The clients provide frontend interfaces to users of the system, such as a Network Management System (NMS) or an interactive human user.
+The external interfaces include interactive CLI, RESTCONF over HTTP/HTTPS, and XML NETCONF over TCP or SSH.
+Internally, the clients and backend communicate over an inter-process communication (IPC) bus via NETCONF over a UNIX socket.
 It is possible to run over an INET socket as well.

-The backend manages a configuration datastore and implements a transaction mechanism for configuration operations (eg, create, read, update, delete) .
+The backend manages configuration datastores and implements a transaction mechanism for configuration operations (eg, create, read, update, delete) .
 The datastore supports candidate, running and startup configurations.

-A system integrating Clixon using plugins, typically starts with a set of YANG specifications that should be implemented.
-You then write backend plugins that interact with the base system.
+A system integrating Clixon using plugins, typically starts with a set of YANG specifications.
+Backend plugins are written that interact with the base system.
 The plugins are written in C using the Clixon API and a set of plugin callbacks.
 The main callback is a transaction callback, where you specify how configuration changes are made to your system.

 You can also design an interactive CLI using `CLIgen
 <http://www.cligen.se>`_, where you specify the CLI commands and write